 Having HCU doesn't mean the end of eating out.
 People and restaurants are more aware of food allergies and special diets than they have ever been!
 Keep these ideas in mind when you visit a restaurant or fast food joint.

-- Keep a small food scale with you to weigh your items - Try to view their menu online in advance - Many restaurants have their nutrition information available online or available if you call - If you don't see something that suites your diet perfectly, don't be afraid to ask if they can substitute something - Example, a Portobello mushroom for a beef hamburger patty - Some restaurants will let you bring your own low-protein pasta and cook it for you.
-Call ahead to see if they will cook or heat up your pasta for you
+- ► Keep a small food scale with you to weigh your items. - Try to view their menu online in advance or call ahead to the restaurant. - ▶ If you don't see something that suites your diet perfectly, don't be afraid to ask if they can substitute something. - ► For example, substitute a Portobello mushroom for a beef hamburger patty. - Some restaurants will let you bring your own lowprotein pasta and cook it for you.
+Call ahead to see if they will cook or heat up your pasta for you.